Possible and impossible conditionals for team logics: Impossibility of Well-behaved Conditionals for Union Closed Logics

-Now, let us present our main theorem, the impossibility of well-behaved conditionals for the union closed language $[\neg,\wedge,\vee,\nabla]$: \begin{thm} There is no binary operator $>$ such that the language $\mathop{[\neg,\wedge,\vee,\nabla,>]}$ is closed under unions and satisfies both Modus Ponens and the Deduction Theorem for $>$.
+\begin{thm} For any union and empty team closed language $L$ that properly extends the classical language $[\neg,\wedge,\vee]$\commy{``(union closed) classical language''}, there is no binary operator $>$ such that $L[>]$ is union closed and satisfies both Modus Ponens and the Feeble Deduction Theorem for $>$.

 \end{thm}